kslau07/admin-dashboard/README.md

 + a header
 + a sidebar
-+ a main content area.
++ a main content area

 ## My goals for this project